Chen Jian (politician, born 1961): Biography

 Chen was born in Kunming, Yunnan, in June 1961.
 He worked in Kunming Survey and Design Institute between August 1982 and October 1997.
 He joined the Chinese Communist Party (CCP) in June 1988.
 Beginning in October 1997, he served in several posts in Yunnan Development Investment Co., Ltd., including deputy manager, manager, and manager of investment department.
 In November 2001, he was assigned to the Yunnan Provincial Water Resources Department, where he eventually became its head.
 In January 2017, he was appointed party secretary of Dali Bai Autonomous Prefecture, and held that office until April 2021.
 He became a counsellor of Yunnan Provincial People's Government in April 2021, and served until April 2022.

 Downfall

 On 7 April 2022, he has been placed under investigation for "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.

+On 16 February 2023, Chen was stripped of his posts within the CCP and in the public office.